-Section 16 Filings.
-If a director resigns or retires, no Form 4 is required.
+No Form 4 is due as the result of a director's resignation or retirement.
 However, transactions on the date the director resigns or retires may need to be reported on Form 4.
 Also, after ceasing to be a director, the former director will need to file a Form 4 to report any non-exempt transactions made within six months of an opposite-way, non-exempt transaction that occurred while serving as a director or officer.
 (A post-termination purchase is an opposite of a pre-termination sale and a post-termination sale is the opposite of a pre-termination purchase.)

 If any Form 4 is filed by a person who is no longer a director or officer of the company, that individual should check the exit box in the upper left-hand corner of the form to indicate that the individual is no longer subject to Section 16 with respect to the company.

-Stock Exchange Notifications.
 NYSE-listed companies must file an interim affirmation within five business days to report the departure of a director (other than as a result of the expiration of the director's term).
 Unlike the Form 8-K, there is no exception in the NYSE notification requirement for reporting the death of a director.
-If a departing director was a member of the audit, compensation or nominating/corporate governance committee, the interim affirmation would also need to report the changes to the composition of the affected committees.
+If a departing director was a member of the audit, compensation or nominating/ corporate governance committee, the interim affirmation also would need to report the changes to the composition of the affected committees.

 Nasdaq does not have a comparable notice requirement.
-However, if the departure (or death) of the director caused a violation of the Nasdaq corporate governance rules (such as causing the board or directors to have a majority of non-independent directors), the company would need to notify Nasdaq of the violation.
+However, if the departure (or death) of the director caused a violation of the Nasdaq corporate governance rules (such as causing the board or directors to have a majority of nonindependent directors), the company would need to notify Nasdaq of the violation.

-Former Director's Securities Law
+Former Director's Securities Law Obligations

-Obligations.
-A person may not buy or sell

-securities of a company based on material nonpublic information obtained from the company

-or one of its representatives even after that

-person no longer serves as a director of the

-company.
-Some companies expressly apply their

-insider trading policies, including black-out or

-window periods and pre-clearance procedures,

-to former directors for a period of time.

-Departing directors should be reminded of

-these requirements.
+A person may not buy or sell securities of a company based on material non-public information obtained from the company or one of its representatives even after that person no longer serves as a director of the company.
+Some companies expressly apply their insider trading policies, including black-out or window periods and pre-clearance procedures, to former directors for a period of time.
+Departing directors should be reminded of these requirements.

-A person who ceases to be a director will remain subject to short-swing liability pursuant to Section 16 (b) of the Exchange Act for new, nonexempt purchases or sales only if they are made within less than six months of a non-exempt, opposite-way transaction that occurred while that person served as a director or officer.
+A person who ceases to be a director will remain subject to short-swing liability pursuant to Section 16(b) of the Exchange Act for new, non-exempt purchases or sales only if they are made within less than six months of a nonexempt, opposite-way transaction that occurred while that person served as a director or officer.

-Treatment of Equity Awards.
+Treatment of Equity Awards

 The company should review the terms of any outstanding equity awards, such as unvested options or restricted stock, held by the departing director to determine if any of them are forfeited or accelerated.
 It would be useful for the company to remind the departing director of any deadlines to exercise equity awards and of any awards that will be lost upon the director's departure.